DragonAim0597/Optimal-Uplink-Pinching-Antenna-Activation/README.md

 MATLAB code for reproducing the numerical results in:

-> Z. Cheng, B. Zhao, C. Ouyang, and X. Zhang, "Optimal Uplink Pinching-Antenna Activation."
+> Z. Cheng and C. Ouyang, "Optimal Uplink Pinching-Antenna Activation."

 The code evaluates discrete pinching-antenna (PA) activation in an uplink multiuser pinching-antenna system.
 One PA location is selected from a finite